Andesha/matlab-container-template/README.md

 # matlab-container-template

-Template pipleine and Dockerfile for a MATLAB project
+Template pipleine and Dockerfile for a MATLAB project developed for EEGNet.org

 # Building a Sample Pipeline